sherlifelix/blog/_posts/2019-02-17-top-6-ways-to-tell-if-your-hotel-room-is-clean.md

 ---
 date: '2019-02-17 20:25 +0530'
 layout: blog_detail
-thumbnail: /assets/img/animation.png
+thumbnail: /assets/img/travel/bedroom-1285156_640.jpg
 author_name: sachin
 published: true
 title: Top 6 ways to tell if your hotel room is clean
 description: >-
   Most of us love travelling and are always on the look out for our next travel destination.
-The excitement level is all the way more when the destination gets more exotic.
-But in general....
+The excitement...
 keywords: >-
   is your hotel room clean,  ways to tell if your hotel room is clean, how to clean a hotel room
-blog_category: TRAVEL
+blog_category: Travel
 ---
 ![bedroom-1285156_640.jpg]({{site.baseurl}}/assets/img/travel/bedroom-1285156_640.jpg)